Historic microlensing events in the euclid Galactic Bulge Survey: Historic microlensing events in EGBS

 Some interesting overall statistics can be drawn from this table.
-Fig. \ref{Fig cumulant} shows the number of events with detection probability higher than the value in the abscissa assuming one of the four reference threshold.
-All curves start from 8081, since all events have a probability higher than 0\%, and terminate to zero at 100\%.
-For example, we can see that the number of events with probability higher than 50\% of having lens and source separated by more than 0.0275'' is 5595.
-In other words, we expect 69\% of all microlensing events to be separated by more than 1/4 pixel.
-Similarly, 38\% of all events have a higher than 50\% probability of being separated by more than 0.055'', and still 4.2\% of events should be separated by more than 0.11'' , corresponding to one full pixel.
+Fig. \ref{Fig cumulant} shows the number of events with { separation probability higher than the value in the abscissa assuming one of the five reference threshold}.
+All curves start from { 7801, since all events have a probability higher than 0\%, and terminate to zero at 100\%.
+For example, we can see that the number of events with probability higher than 50\% of having lens and source separated by more than 0.025'' is 5680.
+In other words, we expect 73\% of all microlensing events to be separated by more than 1/4 pixel.
+Similarly, 48\% of all events have a higher than 50\% probability of being separated by more than 0.050'', and still 13\% of events should be separated by more than 0.10'', corresponding to one full pixel}.
 Such values remind us that a generic historic microlensing event will still have lens and source unresolved in \euclidnsp.
 This also enforces the need of identifying the most promising microlensing events which should be considered in the first place in our analysis.
 Table \ref{Tab Historic} is sorted by decreasing resolution probability, with the most promising candidates on top of the list.
-Indeed, the top lines are dominated by short events that have been observed more than 20 years ago.
-Again we have checked by eye inspection the top 100 events, removing some false positives, such as dubious microlensing events or clear eruptive variables.
+Indeed, the top lines are dominated by short events that have been observed more than 20 years ago. { If these events are due to stellar lenses, they should be very likely resolved in EGBS.
+A non-detection of the lens in such short events would impose severe limits on the mass of a stellar candidate.
+For example, for MOA-2000-BLG-003, imposing $I_{lens}>25$, stellar lenses are limited below 0.3$M_\odot$ and confined in the bulge.
+Taken individually, this is not yet a conclusive evidence that this lens is a free-floating planet or a fast dark remnant, but placed in a statistical context it would greatly contribute to support the existence of a free-floating planet population \citep{Sumi2011,Mroz2017,Koshimoto2023}}.

+{ The prediction for the lens-source separation basically depends on the time of the peak $t_0$ and the Einstein time $t_E$.
+Older and shorter events should have the largest separation.
+We can easily visualize this fact in Fig. \ref{Fig t0tE}, where the bottom-left corner enjoys the highest probabilities for separations above one \euclid pixel. }

 Fig. \ref{Fig nbyyear} shows the distribution of the events with probability higher than 50\% for each reference threshold per year of detection.
 We see that higher thresholds are only accessible to older events, while lower thresholds still allow some more recent events to pass the selection.